-As FEV1 and FVC are power functions of height and age, the cross-sectional annual change in these variables is larger in tall rather than short people (fig. 4).
-For example, in a Caucasian adult male there is an accelerating cross-sectional decline in FEV1 after the age of 30 yrs, with a nadir at age 62 yrs when the annual loss ranges between 32 and 46 mL.
+As FEV_1 and FVC are power functions of height and age, the cross-sectional annual change in these variables is larger in tall than in short people (Figure 4).
+For example, in a Caucasian adult male there is an accelerating cross-sectional decline in FEV_1 after age 30 years, with a nadir at age 62 when the annual loss ranges between 32 and 46 mL.
 The decline then decelerates, possibly reflecting a healthy survivor effect.

-Mixed ethnic descent
+4.5 Mixed ethnic descent

-The well-documented ethnic and racial differences in pulmonary function arise from differences in body build (such as chest size or the ratio of sitting to standing height), socioeconomic status (which determines bodily development in early life and leads to secular trends in body size and pulmonary function), growing up at altitude, and possibly other environmental factors [108-119].
-In the present study, race and ethnicity were selfreported, which may not be accurate enough for clinical purposes [120-122].
-Indeed, in the absence of genetic typing, predicted values in self-reported African-Americans may be biased by up to 200 mL [123].
+The well documented ethnic and racial differences in pulmonary function arise from differences in body build (such as chest size or the ratio of sitting to standing height), socio-economic status (which determines bodily development in early life and leads to secular trends in body size and pulmonary function), growing up at altitude, and possibly other environmental factors [108-119].
+In the present study race and ethnicity were self-reported, which may not be accurate enough for clinical purposes [120-122].
+Indeed, in the absence of genetic typing, predicted values in self-reported African Americans may be biased by up to 200 mL [123].
 This may have bearing on clinical diagnosis in view of the association between genetic make-up and disease [124-130].
-Until genetic typing becomes standard practice and prediction equations incorporating genetic information become available, lung size for mixed ethnicity can only be based on the ethnicity of the parents, or by using the "other" group and interpreting results in the context of clinical symptoms.
+Until genetic typing becomes standard practice and prediction equations incorporating genetic information become available, lung size for mixed ethnicity can only be based on the ethnicity of the parents, or by using the 'other' group and interpreting results in the context of clinical symptoms.

-Application in clinical practice
+4.6 Application in clinical practice

-For any given height and sex, a 1-yr difference in age can alter the predicted value by up to 8.5% [47] in those aged <20 yrs.
+For any given height and sex, a one year difference in age can alter the predicted value by up to 8.5% [51] in those under 20 years of age.
 Many commercial devices round age down to completed years, a practice which is unacceptable as it introduces significant bias, especially in young children.
 To minimise errors age should be recorded with decimal accuracy (preferably as date of measurement minus date of birth).
-In paediatrics, many frequently used prediction equations ignore age completely [6, 7, 82, 83], which is also likely to lead to bias.
+In paediatrics, many frequently used prediction equations ignore age completely [6,7,131,132], which is also likely to lead to bias.

-The FEV1/FVC ratio in young children can be very high, with the predicted value, and particularly the ULN, exceeding 1.0.
+The FEV1/FVC ratio in young children can be very high, with the predicted value and particularly the ULN exceeding 1.0.
 In such cases they should be truncated at 1.0.
-Predicted values for African-Americans and East Asians differ proportionally from those in Caucasians in two respects: 1) the absolute values for FEV1 and FVC differ by a certain percentage; and 2) this percentage is very similar for FEV1 and FVC.
-As a result, the FEV1/FVC ratios in these groups were virtually identical (table 3); South East Asians, with the highest FEV1/FVC ratio, are the exception to this rule (fig. 2).
+Predicted values for African Americans and East Asians differ proportionally from those in Caucasians in two respects: the absolute values for FEV1 and FVC differ by a certain percentage, and this percentage is very similar for FEV1 and FVC.
+As a result the FEV1/FVC ratios in these groups were virtually identical (Table 3); South East Asians, with the highest FEV1/FVC ratio, are the exception to this rule (Figure 2).

-Caution is required when interpreting the prediction equations for those over aged $\sim\!\!75\text{--}80$ yrs, where the sample size is small (fig. 1 and table E5 in the online supplementary material).
-This also holds for North East Asians aged $<\!\!15$ yrs (fig. 1).
+Caution is required interpreting the prediction equations for those over age ~75-80 years, where the sample size is small (Figure 1, OLS Table E5).
+This also holds for North East Asians under 15 years of age (Figure 1).
 In addition, the equations should not be applied to indigenous Latin Americans.
-We found no evidence for differences in pulmonary function among Caucasians in different parts of the world, or between East Asians in the USA and China.
-However, Indian Asians born and raised in the USA were found to have higher pulmonary function for age and height than those born and raised in India [131].
+We found no evidence for differences in pulmonary function among Caucasians in different parts of the world, nor between East Asians in the USA and China.
+However, Indian Asians born and raised in the USA were found to have higher pulmonary function for age and height than those born and raised in India [133].
 Hence more studies are required to elucidate the influence of country of birth on the level of lung function.

-Clinical decision making
+4.7 Clinical decision making